GPWilmot/geoalg/README.md

 * calcCA - Clifford Algebra calculator to understand and extend quaternions
 * calcQ - Quaternion calculator that covers complex numbers
 * calcO - Octonion extended calculator includes split octonions and sedenions to multiple levels
-* calcR - Real numbers only but the basis for other calculators along with calcCommon
+* calcR - Real numbers only but the basis for other calculators along with calcLib
 * calcS - Symbolic expansion only used to test n-D CA rotations and sedenion products

 Any calculator can be started from the command line or commands entered directly.
 For example